hapax/hapax.github.io/assets/simple-physics.md

 This post focuses on a set of generic problem-solving tools: *dimensional analysis*, *Fermi approximation*, and *scaling laws*.
-It is not oriented towards problem-solving heuristics (e.g. limiting arguments) or specific physical laws (e.g. Stefan-Boltzmann), though there is nontrivial overlap and I hope to say more about these in future.
+It is not oriented towards problem-solving heuristics (e.g. limiting arguments) or surprisingly useful physical laws (e.g. Stefan-Boltzmann), though there is nontrivial overlap and I hope to say more about these in future.
 I have stuck to methods accessible to high school and first year students, though it is fair to say some scientific maturity is required of the former.
-The different sections can more or less be read independently.
+The different sections can more or less be dipped into independently.
 Have fun!

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>